OpenNanogrid/ON-socket/README.md

 ### Switching

 1. n-channel MOSFET switching the negative rail, while a common conductor is tied to the positive rail and possibly earth grounded.
 This will reduce the overhead for gate drivers, charge pumps or p-channel mosfets as switches.
 What are the downsides to this approach?
+Voltage sensing will be difficult as the MCU and ADC will be tied at the low side, not floating.
+A differential sensing with a common voltage higher than the maximum bus voltage is needed.

 2. p-channel MOSFET on positive rail.
 More expensive, Rds worse, but common GND at 0V.

+potential MOSFETs:

+	n-Channel
+		CSD18540Q5B

 ### Current Sensing